movarnell/war-game/README.md

-# 🌈 Project Title 🌈
+# ♠️♣️ War Game Project ♥️♦️

 ## 📝 Description 📝

 This project is a front-end web application built using HTML, CSS, and JavaScript.
 It includes a test suite.
+It runs in the console with no user interaction needed.
+It is using OOP and was a Week 6 Project for the Promineo Tech Front End Bootcamp.

 ## 🛠️ Technologies Used 🛠️